 Full Plate of Fashion

-We are very pleased that Crosby, Stills and Nash, Rachel Maddow and Fran Drescher signed plates on behalf of I HEART for Full Plate of Fashion!
+We are honored to have Crosby, Stills and Nash, Rachel Maddow and Fran Drescher sign plates on behalf of I HEART for Full Plate of Fashion!

 I HEART is sponsoring the New York Coalition Against Hunger's Full Plate of Fashion Event.
 We are helping to collect a series of celebrity autographed and/or artist designed plates to be auctioned off the eve of the event - all proceeds donated to NYCCAH (read more below).
 The plate could be ceramic or paper, autographed or drawn on by a celebrity/public figure, or painted/drawn on by an artist.